A brief timeline of the site.

 2016 to present

-Following a management change, the site was renamed - Hazelwood Green - and is moving forward with finalizing the P+W master plan and zoning update.
-In addition, the team is moving forward with selecting an Integrated Energy Service Provider, design and construction for the site's Main Street, and the design of the site's first public Plaza.
-Look for more updates and news on Happenings.
+Following a management change, the site was renamed - Hazelwood Green - and is moving forward with finalizing a new Plan and a Zoning amendment.
+In addition, the team is moving forward with selecting an Integrated Energy Service Provider, design and construction for the site's Main Street - Lytle Street, and the design of the site's first public space - the Plaza.